syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Telford (1931).md

 **Journal:** Journal of Experimental Psychology

 **Core Goal:**
-To investigate whether a "refractory phase"—a period of decreased excitability or readiness for response immediately following a voluntary action or associative process—exists in complex human behaviors, analogous to that found in simpler physiological systems (like nerve/muscle tissue or reflexes).
-Telford explored this by examining how the time interval between successive stimuli affects:
+Investigate whether a "refractory phase" exists in complex human behaviors, analogous to physiological systems.
+Examined how inter-stimulus intervals affect:
-1. Simple reaction time.
+1. Simple reaction time
-2. Accuracy of judgments.
+2. Judgment accuracy
-3. Tendencies to repeat associative responses.
+3. Associative response tendencies

 **Paradigm(s) Used & Key Manipulations:**
 Telford conducted three main sets of experiments, all ofwhich can be conceptualized as [[Dual-Task Performance & PRP|PRP-like paradigms]] where [[Number of Tasks|Number of Tasks=2]] (two sequential S-R episodes).
 The primary manipulation was the [[Inter-task SOA (Stimulus Onset Asynchrony)|Stimulus Onset Asynchrony (SOA)]] between the first stimulus (S1) and the second stimulus (S2).